sagan/simplegoproxy/README.md

 Note some `_sgp_*` modification parameters don't work with most of above schemes urls, obviously the ones that modify http request.

-## Security tips
+## Security features

 ### Set the rootpath

 If your Simplegoproxy instance will be publicly accessible, you can set the "rootpath" flag to a "confidential" value other than the default "/".
 It acts like a password.

-E.g.: If rootpath is set to "/abc/", then the entrypoint url should be like `http://localhost:3000/abc/https://ipcfg.co/json`.
+E.g.: If rootpath is set to "/abc/", then the entrypoint url should be like `http://localhost:8380/abc/https://ipcfg.co/json`.

 ### Request signing